July 30, 2020

 July 24, 2020

-JUL 24, Ontario nostalgia: Toronto ravines (poem)
+JUL 24, illustrated verse, Ontari-oases: Toronto ravines

 Authors' Note: Glacial can be pronounced with either 2 or 3 syllables.
 Here, the word has the meaning of 'produced by, or related to a glacier’.